 You will have the medication to increase the blood flow to your vital organs (vasopressors) started immediately, via a drip in your arm.
 You may be given extra salt solution fluid through the drip in your arm later, if required.

+The medicine used in the intervention arm (norepinephrine) may harm an unborn child and women who are pregnant will not be able to take part in the study.
+A pregnancy test will be performed before any study treatment is administered in all women who could become pregnant.
+This includes women who routinely use contraception such as the combined oral contraceptive pill, have a intrauterine device (sometimes known as a ‘coil’) or who abstain from sexual intercourse.

+For Treatment 1 and Treatment 2

 Each treatment will be given for as long as they are required, but participation in the trial and collection of data about you will stop at 48 hours.
 All other treatment will be decided by the doctor treating you, after discussing with you.